yang0733/databricks-mcp-server/README.md

 # Databricks MCP Server
 A production-ready MCP server that exposes 50+ Databricks workspace operations through the MCP for AI agents like Cursor, Claude Desktop, and more.

+> **⚠️ DISCLAIMER**: This is **NOT** an official Databricks product and is **NOT** supported by Databricks.
+This is a community project that uses the Databricks SDK to provide MCP integration.
+Use at your own risk.
+For official Databricks support, please contact Databricks directly.

 ## 🚀 Quick Start (5 minutes)

 ### 1. Set Your Credentials